ppoelzl/PathOfBuildingAPI/README.rst

     * Gear and item sets
     * Path of Building configuration settings
     * Build author's notes
-* Exposes (almost) all of Path of Building's stats and attributes in a simple and pythonic way.
+* Exposes all of Path of Building's relevant stats and attributes in a simple and pythonic way.
 * Low memory footprint through slots and dynamically generated attributes.
 * Automatically calculates mod values on theorycrafted items.
 * Secure against most XML attacks thanks to the defusedxml library.